-The Kwikwetlem First Nation (KFN) has a 9000-year history living on the banks of the Coquitlam River and claims the Riverview Lands as part of its traditional territory.
+The Kwikwetlem First Nation (KFN) has a 9000-year history living on the banks of the Lands as part of its traditional territory.

-In respect of this interest and the Nation's ties to the land, in 2012 the Province and the KFN entered into a Protocol Agreement regarding the visioning process.
+In respect of this interest and the Nation's ties to the land, in 2012 the Province and regarding the visioning process.
 The protocol details the Province's legal and ethical requirements to respect the Nation's aspirations.